Start these child-rearing practices when your kids are young to make life with adolescents and teens easier.

 And when a child struggles to button up a shirt or put together a puzzle and expresses frustration, talk to him about how feeling frustrated is normal.
 You could also make a suggestion to put aside the task for a little while and try again later.
 The point is to encourage kids to keep trying despite feeling like a failure in the moment.

-Few kids or even adults ever achieve a perfect growth mindset, but getting kids in the habit of not viewing failure as a catastrophe when they’re young can begin to help.
+Few kids or even adults ever achieve a perfect growth mindset, but getting kids in the habit of not viewing failure as a catastrophe can help.

 Let feelings be